mEyob/mEyob.github.io/_posts/2019-10-03-linear-regression.md

 On the other hand, $$a_2$$, the **slop of depreciation with respect to release year**, tells us that the year-over-year depreciation is about 1000 to 1100.

-The following figure shows the predicted depreciation as a function of Mileage and Year assuming a Honda Accord EX-L car is driven 15000 miles per year.
+The following figure shows the predicted average depreciation as a function of Mileage and Year assuming a Honda Accord EX-L car is driven 15000 miles per year.

 <center><img src="{{ site.baseurl }}/assets/img/honda-3d.png" align="middle" style="width: 600px; height: 600px" /></center>